Bira/octopus-carnival/_drafts/2016-10-24-blog-or-treat-1.md

 off.
 In either case, it prefers to attack by biting and hanging on, letting the snakes finish the job and helping them along with its claws.

-The monster is solitary in that it's never seen together with others of its kind, but its choice of hunting ground means it's often encountered alongside a group of undead or demonic creatures.
-It seems to have a natural tendency to leave these types of monster alone, and they in turn don't bother it.
+The monster is solitary in that it's rarely seen together with others of its kind, but its choice of hunting ground means it's often encountered alongside a group of undead or demonic creatures.
+It seems to have a natural tendency to leave these monster types alone, and they in turn don't bother it.
 Sometimes, a more powerful villain such as a lich, dark fey lord, or demon will manage to tame one of these beasts.

 **ST** 20; **DX** 13; **IQ** 5; **HT** 12